ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 }
 ```

-## Run the Local Subnet-evm
+## Run the Local Subnet-EVM

-The final step is to run the local Subnet-evm.
+The final step is to run the local Subnet-EVM.

 [`scripts/run.sh`](https://github.com/ava-labs/subnet-evm/blob/master/scripts/run.sh) automatically installs `avalanchego`, sets up a local network,
-and creates a `Subnet-evm` genesis file.
+and creates a `Subnet-EVM` genesis file.
 The usage of this script is:

 ```bash
 ./scripts/run.sh [AVALANCHEGO VERSION] [GENESIS_ADDRESS]